GoogleCloudPlatform/document-ai-samples/document_ai_warehouse/document-ai-warehouse-java-samples/README.md

 We pass in positional arguments for these.
 The first argument is the schema name, the second is the local file for the document.
 This document will be read and passed in.
-The sample sets properties named `payer` and `payee` which are present in the schema built in the `CreateSchema` sample.
+The sample sets properties named `payer` and `payee` which are present in the schema created in the `CreateSchema` sample.
 Sample PDFs are available in the `data` folder.

 ## `DeleteDocument`
 Delete a document.
 This sample deletes a document from Document AI Warehouse.
 The name of the document to be deleted